WayneKeenan/python-vrzero/README.md

 # Install

 Although a single apt-get install would be nice, it's currently a bit of a stretch.
-But once all parts are installed (ideally onto a fresh Jessie, tested with 2016-05-27), then it's happy days from there.
+But once all parts are installed (ideally onto a fresh Raspbian Jessie, tested with 2016-05-27), then it's happy days from there.

 Install the package dependencies: